yanacifer/fa18-hw1/README.md

 git push origin master
 ```

-Fill out the submission form for this homework, which can be found on Piazza.
+Fill out the submission form for this homework, which can be found in the assigments tab at https://your.rails.world